Delta-8 THC in Alaska - Is It Legal?

 Is CBD Legal in Alaska?

 Yes, CBD is legal, but Alaska does not allow the sale or distribution of unlicensed hemp CBD products, despite the rise in hemp-derived CBD products available online and in unlicensed physical retail locations.
 Any physical or online business that sells CBD products made from unauthorized hemp may be breaking state law.
-In December 2018, the Alaska Consumer Protection Unit issued a warning to all consumers, informing them that the sale of products derived from hemp is prohibited in Alaska.
+In December 2018, the Alaska user Protection Unit issued a warning to all users, informing them that the sale of products derived from hemp is prohibited in Alaska.
 The summary of the press release reads below.
-“The Consumer Protection Unit of the Department of Law is alerting the public about the marketing of several goods made from industrial hemp that are not yet permitted for sale in Alaska.
+“The user Protection Unit of the Department of Law is alerting the public about the marketing of several goods made from industrial hemp that are not yet permitted for sale in Alaska.
 Although frequently accessible, products containing cannabidiol (CBD) oil and extracts are not yet regulated or subject to testing in Alaska.
 Because they are not traceable, the origin of a lot of these products is unknown.
 Industrial hemp is a source of the derivative CBD.
 CBD oil produced from marijuana may exceed the legal limit of 0.3% tetrahydrocannabinol (THC) threshold expected in products derived from industrial hemp.
 In 2017, the Alaska Alcohol and Marijuana Control Office (AMCO) carried out several marijuana retail raids and seized all imported CBD products made from hemp from other states and countries.
 Hemp-related products will be regulated by the Alaska Department of Natural Resources under draft laws released in 2019.
 Businesses that produce hemp and make or sell items derived from it must apply for a license.
 All licenses must be renewed annually.
 The cost of licensing is substantial.
 The application fee is a hefty $100 all by itself.
-For goods made for human or animal consumption, a processor must register for $650.
+For goods made for human or animal usage, a processor must register for $650.
 For registration, retailers will need $300.

 Upcoming Legislation in Alaska